Product Descriptions that Sell: The 2 Reasons People Buy

 You can agitate the customer a bit and point out how annoying, uncomfortable or frustrating a particular situation is, help them imagine how great it will be to solve it and then share how your products can help.

-Bring your ideal customer to mind.
-Imagine them saying:
+Bring your ideal customer to mind and imagine them saying:

 “I really want to buy a new __________________ (your product) __________________ because _______________ (reason why).”